KnapsackPro/knapsack_pro-ruby/README.md

 ## Split test files by test cases

-> __Note:__ this is an experimental feature.
-It works for Regular Mode and Queue Mode.
-For large test suite with a few thousand test files, it may generate too many RSpec test example paths that may lead to too large JSON payload in request to Knapsack Pro API and this could trigger the API timeout.
+> __Note:__ This feature works for Regular Mode and Queue Mode.
 >
 > Please give us feedback so we could improve the feature.
 > https://knapsackpro.com/contact

 __How it works__: You can split slow test file by test cases.
-Thanks to that the test file can be split across parallel CI nodes because test cases from the test file will run on different CI nodes.
+Thanks to that the slow test file can be split across parallel CI nodes because test cases from the test file will run on different CI nodes.

 This is helpful when you have one or a few very slow test files that are a bottleneck for CI build speed and you don't want to manually create a few smaller test files from the slow test files.
-Instead, you can tell `knapsack_pro` gem to split your test files by test cases across parallel CI nodes.
+Instead, you can tell `knapsack_pro` gem to split your slow test files by test cases across parallel CI nodes.

+Knapsack Pro API will detect slow test files from your previously recorded CI builds and `knapsack_pro` gem will use this suggestion to split only slow test files by test examples.
+Test files that are fast won't be split by test examples because it is not needed.

+If you increase the number of parallel CI nodes on your CI server then Knapsack Pro API will be able to suggest a new set of slow test files that are a bottleneck for CI build speed.
+Run a new CI build and ensure it is recorded (you can preview recorded CI builds in the user dashboard) then `knapsack_pro` gem for 2nd CI build will use a new list of slow test files to split them by test examples and ensure your CI build is as fast as possible.

 ### RSpec split test files by test examples (by individual `it`s)

 > ❗ __RSpec requirement:__ You need `RSpec >= 3.3.0` in order to use this feature.

-In order to split RSpec test files by test examples across parallel CI nodes you need to set environment variable:
+In order to split RSpec slow test files by test examples across parallel CI nodes you need to set environment variable:

 ```
 KNAPSACK_PRO_RSPEC_SPLIT_BY_TEST_EXAMPLES=true